ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/collapsible_headings/readme.md

 Options
 =======

-The extension offers a few options for how to expand and collapse headings, each of which can be enabled or disabled from the nbextensions config page:
+The extension offers a few options for how to display and toggle the collapsed status of headings, each of which can be enabled, disabled or configured from the nbextensions config page:

 * Command-mode keyboard shortcuts, (enabled by default, and set to left and right arrow keys, but bindings are also configurable from the config page)